Intentionally Defective Grantor Trust: What You Need to Know

 Who Is the Trustee of an Intentionally Defective Grantor Trust?

 The trustee of an IDGT can be almost anyone.
 The trustee and beneficiaries are most commonly spouses, grandchildren, or other family members.
-But children and non-relatives may also be the trustee, depending on the situation.
+However, children and non-relatives may also be trustees, depending on the situation.

 How to Fund an IDGT